 Currently, the MCFS is only offered during the fall semester.

 ENEC 395 : Research in Environmental Science and Studies for Undergraduates (3 hours)

 ENEC 471: Human Impacts on Estuarine Processes (4 hours)

 ENEC 448: Coastal and Estuarine Ecology (4 hours)

 Coursework for this field site would be suitable for students pursuing a concentration area in Ecology, Earth System Science and Environment and Health.

-Students typically spend 2 days a week in classes, 2 days at internships with local institutions or conducting independent research projects with resident faculty, and 1 day on field excursions.
+Students typically spend 2 days a week in classes, 1 day on field excursions, and 2 days conducting independent research projects with resident faculty, internships with local institutions or working on the capstone project.

 All faculty at IMS participate in teaching and mentoring field site students at the MCFS.
 In particular:

 ENEC 471, Human Impacts on Estuarine Processes is Processes is taught by Dr. Rachel Noble with guest lectures from Tony Rodriguez, Johanna Rosman, Hans Paerl, and Mike Piehler